cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 finite field F. An elliptic curve equation takes one of several standard forms, including (but not limited to) Weierstrass, Montgomery, and Edwards.

-The curve E forms an algebraic group whose elements are the points (x, y) satisfying the curve equation, where x and y are elements of F. This group has order n, meaning that there are n distinct points (x, y).
-In general, security of cryptographic primitives requires using a group of prime order.
+The curve E forms an algebraic group, denoted as E(F), whose elements are the points (x, y) satisfying the curve equation, where x and y are elements of F.
-However, not all elliptic curves induce groups of prime order: most elliptic curves have order n = h * r, where r is a large prime and h is an integer called the cofactor.
-Thus, for cryptographic applications a hash function to the curve E should return points in the subgroup of order r.
-For a point not in the prime-order subgroup, the process of mapping to a point in the prime-order subgroup is called clearing the cofactor; we discuss this process in {{cofactor-clearing}}.
+This group has order n, meaning that there are n distinct points.

+In general, security of cryptographic primitives requires a group G of prime order.
+However, not all elliptic curves induce groups of prime order.
+Because of that, G is usually taken as a subgroup of E(F) in such a way that G has prime order r, where n = h * r.
+In this equation, h is an integer known as the cofactor.
+The process of mapping to an elliptic curve point to a point belonging to a subgroup of order r is called clearing the cofactor.
+We discuss this process in {{cofactor-clearing}}.

 Certain encoding functions restrict the form of the curve equation, the characteristic of the field, and/or the parameters of the curve.
 For each encoding, this document lists the relevant restrictions.

 Summary of quantities: